“DNA cloning/ gene cloning or molecular cloning is a technique used to make identical or similar copies of a DNA or gene.”

 Other chemical and physical methods are also available to cleave the DNA of interest, however, are not so effective as restriction digestion.

 Step 3: selecting a vector:

-The vector carries the GOI to the host cell, replicates and makes copies of DNA in the host cell.
-Plasmid DNA, BAC, MAC and YAC are the popular vector systems used in gene cloning.
+Vector is a kind of vehicle that transfers the GOI to the target location.
+The vector carries the GOI to the host cell, replicates and makes copies of DNA there.
+Plasmid DNA, BAC, PAC and YAC are the popular vector systems used in gene cloning.

 To use a vector or plasmid in the gene cloning or DNA cloning experiments, it must have several characteristics,

-- It must have a recognition site for a restriction enzyme.
+- Presence of recognition site: It should have a decent recognition site for the restriction enzyme to cleave.

 - It can’t interfere with the host DNA replication.

 - It should have a decently fast replication speed.